britram/rains-prototype/draft-trammell-rains-protocol.md

   registrants available in the naming system at runtime.
 - Sets of valid characters and rules for valid names are defined on a per-zone basis, and can be verified at runtime.
+- Reverse lookups are done using a completely separate tree, supporting delegations of any prefix length, in accordance with CIDR {{RFC4632}} and the IPv6 addressing architecture {{RFC4291}}.

 Instead of using a custom binary framing as DNS, RAINS uses Concise Binary Object Representation {{RFC7049}}, partially in an effort to make